These TRCN questions on Safeguarding are all from its sub-topics in the TRCN EXAM SYLLABUS.

 A. should be ignored to avoid offending the family

-B. requires careful safeguarding assessment because abuse may be hidden behind the disability
+B. requires careful assessment as abuse may be hidden

 C. is only a medical issue